MaintainX/yarn-plugin-workspace-lockfile/README.md

 This will override the immutable check and update the `yarn.workspace.lock` files as needed.

 ## Publishing

+TODO: Automatically create new releases on merge to master

 To publish a new version of the plugin, bump the version in `package.json` and in the [Installation section above](#installation).
 Then create a new release on Github with the same name as the new version.